NTech-Lab/docs/docs/regenerate_facens.rst

    * - Tool
      - Description
-   * - ``facen-regenerate``
+   * - ``findface-regenerate``
-     - Script which regenerates and overrides face data in MongoDB by applying different detector settings or another model to the images in the ``Uploads`` folder.
+     - Script that regenerates and overrides face data in MongoDB by applying different detector settings or another model to the images in the ``Uploads`` folder.
    * - ``mongo2searchapi``
      - Script that transfers newly generated facens from MongoDB to Tarantool.